anyikwab/manufacturing-sales-analysis/README.md

 2. **Download the File:**

-    + Click on the repository’s “Download” button and download the `.twbx` file (Tableau Packaged Workbook)
+    + Click on the repository’s “Download” button and download the `.TWBX` file (Tableau Packaged Workbook)

 3. **Open the File in Tableau:**